jxc6819/SubmarineLevelMod/README.md

 ### Interaction & Grabbables

 - **MakeGrabbable.cs**
-  Converts normal objects into fully grabbable VR objects.
+  Converts custom GameObjects into objects that can be used with Schell's interaction system.

 - **WheelScript.cs**
-  Handles rotation-based interactions for wheels.
+  Handles rotation-based interaction for the main wheel.

 - **LeverScript.cs**
   Controls lever interaction and signals level logic.

 - **HatchScript.cs**
-  Manages hatch unlocking and rotation.
+  Manages the escape pod logic at the end of the level.

 - **NeedleScript.cs**
   Controls gauge needle movement and fires threshold events.